Credit cards for bad credit

 After you’ve decided how much you want to borrow, all you need to do is fill in on the application form and pass an affordability and credit check.
 A decision will be made instantly and, if approved, your money will be transferred to your account within the hour, as long as you’ve been accepted between the hours of 6am and 11pm.

-From there, your weekly repayments will be automatically deducted from your debit card, by a quick and easy Continuous Payment Authority.
-We’ll only take payment on the date you’ve agreed, and there’s no need to worry about unexpected charges to your account.
+From there, your monthly or weekly repayments will be automatically deducted from your debit card, by a quick and easy Continuous Payment Authority.
+We’ll only take payment on the day of the week or month you’ve agreed, and there’s no need to worry about unexpected charges to your account.

 If you have any concerns about missing a payment or if a change in circumstances requires you to change your repayment date, it’s no problem.
 Just get in touch with our friendly Customer Care Team who are happy to help.
 We’ll be able to talk you through your options, and we’ll never charge you for a late or missed payment.